augieschwer/home-networking-monitoring/docs/DTG-presentation.md

 ### The Setup That "Worked Fine"
 - Google Wifi mesh with wireless backhaul
-- Mysterious slowdowns and dropouts
 - Zero visibility into actual performance
-- *"I just want to see some metrics..."*

 ### The Constraint
 - Existing unused coax throughout house